Cromartie Sutherland-Leveson-Gower, 4th Duke of Sutherland: Career

 As Marquess of Stafford, Sutherland entered the 2nd Life Guards as a cornet.
 He retired from regular army service as a lieutenant in 1875, but was commissioned Captain in the Staffordshire Yeomanry in 1876 and commanded that regiment as Lieutenant-Colonel from 1891 to 1898, after which he became its honorary colonel.
 He was also Lieutenant-Colonel of the Sutherland Rifles, a volunteer regiment of his ducal county in Scotland, from 1882 to 1891.
 From 1911 until his death he was honorary colonel of the 5th Territorial Force battalion of the Seaforth Highlanders.

 Under the title of Marquess of Stafford, Sutherland served as member of parliament for Sutherland from the election of 1874, when he was unopposed, standing as a Liberal, and held the seat as a Liberal until he stood down at the 1886 election.
 On succeeding to his father's peerages in 1892, he became a member of the House of Lords.
 By then his political allegiance had shifted, and he sat on the Conservative benches.
 He also served as Mayor of Longton, near Stoke-on-Trent, Staffordshire, in 1895–96, and was an alderman of the borough from 1898.
 For some years he was Master of Foxhounds of the North Staffordshire Hunt.

 Sutherland's father, the 3rd Duke, was a railway pioneer and built a 17-mile private railway with a locomotive named Dunrobin (after the family's castle).
 The 4th Duke had a new locomotive built, also named Dunrobin, with two private railway carriages which he used on the private line and also attached to main-line trains.

 The Duke was President of the Staffordshire Territorial Forces Association from the formation of the Territorial Force in 1908.

 Despite being very rich, Sutherland became concerned that his landed estates were no longer viable.
-Towards the end of his life, he sold properties in Great Britain, such as Trentham Hall and Stafford House, and began moving his wealth to Canada.
+Towards the end of his life, he sold properties in Great Britain and began moving his wealth to Canada.
+Trentham Hall, which was blighted by river pollution, was largely demolished and Stafford House (which was leased) was given up.